ShashikaVirajh/git-exercise/commands.md

 # Remove Files
-git rm <file-name> => removes from working directory and staging area git rm --cached <file-name> => removes from stating area only
+git rm <file-name> => removes from working directory and staging area git rm --cached <file-name> => removes from stating area only [after both theset commands, changes should be commited]